-Analogue monitoring sites will be established in areas of the relevant PCTs to be targeted for rehabilitation.
+Analogue monitoring sites have been and will continue to be established in areas of the relevant PCTs to be targeted for rehabilitation.
 The target PCTs relevant to Secondary Domain D - Woodland/Grassland rehabilitation areas include:

 - PCT 483 Grey Box White Box grassy open woodland on basalt hills in the Merriwa region, upper Hunter Valley (representative of the White Box Yellow Box Blakely's Red Gum Woodland Endangered Ecological Community listed under the EPBC Act); - PCT 1604 Narrow-leaved Ironbark Grey Box Spotted Gum shrub grass woodland of the central and lower Hunter; and - PCT 1605 Narrow-leaved Ironbark Native Olive shrubby open forest of the central and upper Hunter.